 The Group sells food and beverage directly to customers.
 Revenue is recognised when control of the goods has transferred, being when the goods have been delivered to the customers' specific location (delivery).
+Transportation and handling activities that occur before customers obtain control are considered as fulfilment activities.
 Following delivery, the customer has full discretion over the manner of distribution and price to sell the goods, has the primary responsibility on selling the goods and bears the risks of obsolescence and loss in relation to the goods.
 The normal credit term is 30 to 60 days upon delivery.